Duhyadi/Deleterious-alleles-in-landraces-of-maize/README.md

 ## `/Images/`

-In this folder you can find the images that were were presented in the readme.
+In this folder you can find the images that were presented in the readme.

 ## `/Presentations/`